Last updated: 5th March 2019

 We will take all steps reasonably necessary to protect your information and prevent unauthorized access.
 Nevertheless, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data.

 The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
+It may be shared with international entities within the Billion Dollar Boy Group or one of the many external third parties we use that are based outside the EEA.
 It may also be processed by staff operating outside the EEA who work for us.
-Such staff may be engaged in, among other things, the processing of your payment details and the provision of support services.
-By submitting your personal data, you agree to this transfer, storing or processing.
+Such staff maybe engaged in, among other things, the processing of your payment details and the provision of support services.

 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 Cookies, Third Party Services and Features and Analytics

 Third Party Services and Features.
 Our Site contains hyperlinks to websites, locations, platforms and services operated and owned by third parties (“Third Party Services”).
 In addition, we maintain social media profiles with features that allow you interact with, connect to, or access these social media profiles through certain Third Party Services and third-party devices (“Third Party Features”).
 For example, you interact with a Third Party Services when you “like” or “share” content over social media.
 The fact that we link to Third Party Services does not constitute an endorsement, authorization or representation of our affiliation with that third party.
 We do not exercise control over any Third Party Services and accept no responsibility or liability for any Third Party Services.
 Remember that third parties may use tracking technologies independently to collect information about you and use such information.
 We encourage you to read the privacy policies or statements of the other websites you visit.